Happy Hell Night: Release

 Happy Hell Night was released on video in the United States in April 1992, and was released in the United Kingdom on video under the title Hell Night (not to be confused with the 1981 film of the same name).
 It was also released under the title Frat Night in Europe.
 It subsequently screened on the Cinemax network throughout October 1992.

 Home media

 The film was released on DVD by Anchor Bay Entertainment on August 3, 2004.
 It was released for the first time on Blu-ray in a limited run by Code Red DVD on December 5, 2016, featuring a new 2k scan from the original vault materials.

+Addition distributors

+Since 2020 worldwide sales are handles by the LA-based Gorilla Pictures; 4K Blue-ray by Terror Vision.

 Reception

 Critical reception for Happy Hell Night has been mostly negative.

 In a particularly scathing review, TV Guide wrote, "Happy Hell Night is the decrepit mule train of slasher films, taking up the rear and sweeping up the malignant droppings of the Friday the 13th, Halloween and Nightmare on Elm Street series, not to mention scores of other horror gore-fests of the 1980s.
 Mondo Digital wrote, "Strangely edited, extremely bloody, and often baffling, it's the kind of film slasher fanatics stumble on and scratch their heads trying to figure out how it all came together."

 Jim Harper covered the film in his book Legacy of Blood, praising the film's gore and the acting of Charles Cragin.
 HorrorNews.net also praised the gore and special effects, while criticizing the pacing.